sybrew/the-seo-framework/readme.txt

 			* This method is a copy of WordPress function `get_the_archive_title()` with admin capabilities.
 	* **Changed:**
 		* (Typo) Renamed method `get_relatitve_fontcolor` to `get_relative_fontcolor`.
+			* No fallback (backwards compatible) method has been put in place.
+A warning is displayed instead.
 	* **Updated:**
 		* Extended file copyright by a year.
 Awesome.
 	* **Filter notes:**